 - Fermentation: Controlling time and pH levels to inhibit harmful microorganisms.

-- Monitoring Requirements: Process controls must include clearly defined parameters, monitoring procedures, and corrective actions.
+- Monitoring Requirements include: Process controls must include clearly defined parameters, monitoring procedures, and corrective actions.
 For example, if a cooking step fails to meet the required temperature, the product must be reprocessed or discarded.

 Allergen Controls